What Is Leukopenia?

 As a side effect, many medications can cause leukopenia.
 Chemotherapy medications, for example, may aggravate (worsen) leukopenia in cancer patients.
 Immunosuppressive medications can also cause leukopenia.
 In addition, many other over-the-counter (OTC) and prescription medications can also cause leukopenia.
 However, not everyone who takes these medications develops leukopenia.
 Phenothiazine, Aminopyrine, Chloramphenicol, and Sulfonamides are among the medications that can cause neutropenia.
 Medication-induced leukopenia should resolve quickly after the medication is stopped, but other measures may be required if the resolution takes too long.

 Sarcoidosis is a systemic illness caused by an overactive immune system.
-It is distinguished by the formation of granulomas, or small areas of inflammation, in various systems throughout the body.
+The formation of granulomas, or small areas of inflammation, in various systems throughout the body distinguishes it.
 Leukopenia can occur when these granulomas form in the bone marrow.

 What Are the Symptoms of Leukopenia?